-If you’ve ever walked into a fitness class to find only one client waiting, you know that you’re supposed to play it cool, put on a friendly face, and give them the same commitment you would to a packed studio.
+If you’ve ever walked into your group fitness class to find only one client waiting, you know that you’re supposed to play it cool, put on a friendly face, and give them the same commitment you would to a packed studio.

 Still, it isn’t exactly ideal.
 In your dream world, you’re more likely running a fitness empire where classes fill up a full week in advance, no-shows are nonexistent, and you’re spending your days wondering whether you should open a second — or even 25th — location.

-How to Fill Up Every Session on Your Fitness Class Calendar
+How to Fill Your Yoga or Fitness Class Every Time

 1. Offer Bundles and Discounts They Can’t Refuse